 Both Marriott loyalty points and Aeroplan miles are easily acquired via credit card welcome bonuses.
 To get the Aeroplan miles we needed for this vacation I received welcome bonuses from the American Express Gold Card (25,000 Membership Rewards) and the American Express Platinum card (60,000 Membership Rewards, plus 15,000 more via self-referral).
 I transferred the membership points 1:1 to Aeroplan.
 The flights were 40,000 miles each so I had some Aeroplan miles left over for our next holiday!

-The Marriott points for our vacation in Cancun were acquired from sign-up bonuses from the American Express Business Platinum Card (75,000 Membership Rewards), the American Express Starwood Preferred Guest (SPG) card (50,000 SPG points) and the American Express SPG Business Card (50,000 SPG points).
-I transferred the 75,000 Membership Reward points to Marriott at a 1:1.5 ratio (sadly, this has now been changed to 1:1.2) for a total of 112,000 Marriott points.
-I now had a total of 212,500 Marriott points from these 3 cards.
+The Marriott Bonvoy points for our vacation in Cancun were acquired from sign-up bonuses from the American Express Business Platinum Card (75,000 Membership Rewards), the American Express Marriott Bonvoy card (60,000 Marriott Bonvoy points) and the American Express Marriott Bonvoy Business Card (60,000 Marriott Bonvoy points).
+I transferred the 75,000 Membership Reward points to Marriott Bonvoy at a 1:1.5 ratio (sadly, this has now been changed to 1:1.2) for a total of 112,000 Marriott points.
+I now had a total of 212,500 Marriott Bonvoy points from these 3 cards.
 Amazing!